FukcThat/TinyShare/README.md

 [] Owners side of booking
 -- [x] Accept/Deny Booking
 -- [later] Update booking time
-[] Search/Filter Items by status and other things to find free items in your needed timeline [x] availablitiy functionality (when is not available, new bookings cannot be made but standing bookings are upheld)
+[x] Search/Filter Items by status and other things to find free items in your needed timeline [x] Availablitiy functionality (when is not available, new bookings cannot be made but standing bookings are upheld)

 ### Admin System